Master (2021 film): Cast

-Director Lokesh Kanagaraj and co-writer Rathna Kumar make cameo appearances as prisoners during the end credits.
+Director Lokesh Kanagaraj and co-writer Rathna Kumar made cameo appearances as prisoners during the end credits.

 Production

 Development

 In March 2019, sources claimed that after Bigil (2019), Vijay will be working with Mohan Raja's next film.
 However, in May 2019, it was also announced that he will be working with Lokesh Kanagaraj for his 64th venture, which will be produced by Xavier Britto.
-Britto who is a relative of Vijay, produced three films for the actor, Sendhoorapandi (1993), Rasigan (1994) and Deva (1995), all of which were directed by Vijay's father S. A. Chandrasekhar.
+Britto who is a relative of Vijay, produced three films for the actor, Senthoorapandi (1993), Rasigan (1994) and Deva (1995), all of which were directed by Vijay's father S. A. Chandrasekhar.
 On 22 May 2019, it was reported that Vijay gave a call sheet for 120 days.
-Sneha Britto, producer Britto's daughter, was confirmed to be the film's creative producer.
 An official announcement was made on 24 August 2019, by producer Britto, under his newly launched production banner XB Film Creators.
 Lalit Kumar of Seven Screen Studio co-produced the film, along with Vijay's manager Jagadish Palaniswamy.
 Along with the news, he revealed some of the crew that will work on the film, with Anirudh Ravichander being announced as the music director and Silva for stunt choreography.
 Sathyan Sooryan and Philomin Raj were retained as the cinematographer and editor respectively for this film, after previously collaborated on the director's Kaithi.
 Originally launched under the tentative title Thalapathy 64, the official title Master was announced on 31 December 2019 (New Year's Eve).

 Casting

-In July 2019, it was reported that Arjun will be a part of the film as antagonist.
-However, the role went to Vijay Sethupathi.
-Kiara Advani, Raashi Khanna and Rashmika Mandanna, were reported to play the female leads, before Malavika Mohanan was finalised.
+In September 2019, Vijay Sethupathi was announced to be portraying the antagonist.
+The following October, Malavika Mohanan was announced as the lead actress.
 The cast additions included Shanthanu Bhagyaraj and Antony Varghese, with the latter making his Tamil debut.
-But Varghese later left the project, citing scheduling conflicts and was later replaced by Arjun Das, who was a part of Lokesh's previous venture, Kaithi.
+Varghese later left the project, citing scheduling conflicts and was later replaced by Arjun Das, who was a part of Lokesh's previous venture, Kaithi.
 Andrea Jeremiah also signed to be a part of the film in October 2019, followed by Brigida Saga and Gouri G. Kishan.
 Ramya Subramanian also joined the film's second schedule.
 The film's cast additions also included, Nassar, Sanjeev, Sriman, Srinath, Prem, Nagendra Prasad, Mahendran amongst others.
 Raveena Ravi dubbed Malavika Mohanan's voice.
 Actor Kathir's father made his acting debut with this film.
-In January 2021, it was reported that Nani and Madhavan were approached for Vijay Sethupathi's role before Sethupathi was finalised.
-Surekha Vani also made appearance in the film, but her scenes were not included in the final cut.
+In January 2021, it was reported that Nani and Madhavan were approached for playing the antagonist before Sethupathi was finalised.
+Surekha Vani also filmed scenes, but those were not included in the final cut.